SisyphianLiger/TheCProgrammingLanguageSolutions/3_KnR/README.md

 value of the number.
 That will leave us with an char array that once reversed is the correct notation.
 Only binary has to have a negative number added to it.
 Hexidecimal and Octal already represent there negative sign within their system.

+# 3_6
+This is a rather simple addon to do, basically keep track of the integers coming into the char array, for each integer decrement the width...then when the computation is done, simple add a '0' until width gets to 0.
+And yea...that is pretty much it!